Published 2026-04-10 | Updated 2026-04-10 | LoadStrike Editorial Team | Reviewed by Architecture Group

 Supports APIs, queues and streams, browser journeys, and downstream services in one model.

-Public SDK surfaces for C#, Java, Python, TypeScript, and JavaScript.
+Public SDK surfaces for C#, Go, Java, Python, TypeScript, and JavaScript.

 Correlated reporting with timeout and duplicate visibility plus grouped analysis.